Ph.D., M.A, MN, RN, FNP-BC, CNE

 Department: Community of Policy, Populations and Systems

-Adriana Glenn, PhD, MA, MN, RN, FNP-BC, is an Assistant Professor in the School of Nursing at George Washington University in Ashburn, Virginia.
+Adriana Glenn is an Assistant Professor in the School of Nursing at George Washington University in Ashburn, Virginia.
 She has almost 30 years of experience as a family nurse practitioner and more than 10 years of experience in higher education.
 Her primary research interest consists of studying how families of children with rare diseases use the internet for communications, including obtaining medical information and getting online support.

 Her dissertation topic was the online communication/e-health communication uses of mothers of children with Alagille Syndrome.
 Her late daughter Avery, who was born with Alagille syndrome, inspired the topic.